acoustep/mitchs.pw/source/read/2015-11-02-handling-slug-urls-in-ember-and-phoenix.html.markdown

     url: 'read/handling-slug-urls-in-ember-and-phoenix'
 ---

 I've recently started playing around with the PEEP stack (Postgres Elixir Ember Phoenix).
-One of the first things I wanted achieve is using slugs instead of ids in the URLs.
+One of the first things I wanted achieve is using SEO-friendly slugs instead of ids in Ember application's URLs.

-This article presumes you know how to set up a fresh Ember project and a fresh Phoenix application as I will be diving head first into the code.
+This article presumes you know how to set up a fresh Ember project and a fresh Phoenix application as we will be diving head first into the code.

 ### Version info:

+These are the tools I'm using for this application.

 * Node 4.2.1
 * Ember 1.13.8 / 2.0.2
 * Elixir 1.0.5
 * Phoenix 1.0.3
 * PostgreSQL 9.4.5

+### Notes

 There is no special configuration required for each to work together.
 Although, I recommend launching Ember with the proxy argument as shown below.